Arizona’s trusted NDAA‑compliant drone surveying for construction.

 Drone mapping a future housing community site in rural Kentucky.

-FlagAerial returned to the site for a second round of high-resolution aerial mapping, utilizing drone mapping technology to provide the project team with a clean, accurate look at how far the job has moved in just a few months.
-This latest survey also included important tree counts, which are essential for effective wildfire mitigation strategies as the project progresses.
+FlagAerial returned to the site for a second round of high-resolution aerial mapping using drone mapping technology and progress documentation.
+This allowed the project team to get a clean, accurate look at how far the job has moved in just a few months, including essential tree counts for future wildfire mitigation efforts.

 Why Drone Mapping Works in Arizona